dli7319/checksum-verifier-uwp/README.md

 * Folder support
 * Write to file (MD5SUMS, SHA1SUMS)
 * Read from file (MD5SUMS, SHA1SUMS)
+* Cloud support - Check with known hashes on a database to automatically verify common files
 * Update Screenshots with all the above